6eff/home-files/README.markdown

 This contains all my home file configurations (in particular my vim setup) so that I can share it across computers.

+> Feel free to fork this but don't forget to change your `.gitconfig` so you don't start accidentally creating Git commits as me (you'll need to change the email and name)

 It is designed to work with [homesick](https://github.com/technicalpickles/homesick) which handles all my symlinking for me automatically.
 Much of the configuration is inspired by [Thoughtbot's dotfiles](https://github.com/thoughtbot/dotfiles).

 To install, first install [homesick](https://github.com/technicalpickles/homesick):